 My 2nd attempt was a little later in the year - this time I waited until September to make the attempt - and it was a success!

 The majority of the hike is under a dense forest canopy but at about 2600 feet, above the

 tree line, the scenery changes to alpine vegetation.

 And around every twist & turn in the hike the trail the views got more & more spectacular!

 The fog was coming and going over the peak and one moment I had clear, gorgeous views.....

 The next moment it was obscured almost totally by fog!
 (Ketchikan hiking can be like that!)

 While these photos show only a hint of the view, here is a short panoramic video of the view!

-We made it back to the car and promptly went straight to the Mexican Food Restaurant where we indulged in a huge burrito, chips & salsa, and a celebratory beer!
+I took some photos and headed back down the mountain.
+It's been said that going downhill is the more difficult part as it's tough on the knees.
+I made it back to the car and promptly went straight to the Mexican Food Restaurant where I indulged in a huge burrito, chips & salsa, and a celebratory beer!

-It was a spectacular day and we can't wait to do it again!
-With views like this, there's no wonder why Ketchikan Hiking is one of our favorite pastimes!
+It was a spectacular day and I couldn't wait to do it again!
+With views like this, there's no wonder why Ketchikan Hiking is one of my favorite pastimes!